 Not only is King Tut’s death a mystery, there are also gaps in the story of his life.
 Tutankhamun was the son of a controversial Egyptian king, Akhenaten, who decreed that Egypt would worship a single god, Aten, instead of many, and moved its capital from Thebes to Amarna.
 Politically, Egypt grew weak during Akhenaten’s 13-year reign, according to David P. Silverman, professor of Egyptology at the University of Pennsylvania, who was curator of the first King Tut exhibit in 1978 at the Field Museum of Chicago.

 Silverman says that Tut restored the old gods and their temples, erasing the changes brought by his heretical father and returning the kingdom to stability.
-The rulers who followed erased written representations of both father and son from Egyptian’s important list of kings, he explains, and both tombs were considered lost until their discovery in the early 20 century.
+The rulers who followed erased written representations of both father and son from Egypt’s important list of kings, he explains, and both tombs were considered lost until their discovery in the early 20 century.

 “They specifically tried to take memory of the entire family away by not including them in later lists of kings.
 It’s as if these people didn’t exist,” Silverman says.